skip to Main Content

 However, since our dogs will probably be outside to go on walks or just to do their business, it’s a good idea to make sure the plants near our homes are non-toxic and safe for dogs in case your pup decides to have a taste.

-Here are five dog-safe plants with mosquito-repellent properties:
+Here are five pet-friendly plants with mosquito-repellent properties:

-• Catnip – repels mosquitoes, but may also attract your neighbor’s cats.
+• Catnip.
+This pet-friendly plant repels mosquitoes but may also attract your neighbor’s cats!

 Warning: Do NOT use citronella plants to repel mosquitoes if you have a dog.
 Citronella is deadly to dogs.